aws-cloudformation/aws-cloudformation-resource-providers-sns/aws-sns-topicpolicy/README.md

-# AWS::SNS::TopicPolicy
+# AWS::SNS::Topic

-Congratulations on starting development!
-Next steps:
+This package contains CloudFormation resources for SNS topic policy to control access to topics.

+The [documentation folder](aws-sns-topicpolicy/docs/README.md) contains the detailed description of the supported topic attributes.

+To make changes to the topic policy resource:

-1. Write the JSON schema describing your resource, `aws-sns-topicpolicy.json`
+1. Update the JSON schema `aws-sns-topic.json`
-1. Implement your resource handlers.
+1. Implement necessary changes in the resource handlers

 The RPDK will automatically generate the correct resource model from the schema whenever the project is built via Maven.
 You can also do this manually with the following command: `cfn generate`.